-Mature ride quality, doesn’t get upset by the bumps and potholes easily.
+The GO’s suspension setup is well balanced.
+It doesn’t get upset by bumps and potholes easily

 Stand Out Features